Jeremy Sarmiento: 2023–24: Loans to West Bromwich Albion and Ipswich Town

 On 21 June 2023, Sarmiento agreed a new contract until June 2027, with the option of an extra year for the club.
 He joined Championship side West Bromwich Albion on a season-long loan on 25 July 2023.
 He made his debut on the opening weekend of the season, coming on as a substitute in the 71st minute for goal scorer Matt Phillips.
 However, Sarmiento nor West Brom could find the equaliser losing 2–1 away at Blackburn Rovers.
 Sarmiento scored his first professional goal of his career on 26 August, after coming off the bench he sealed all three points, scoring the last in the 4–2 home win over Middlesbrough.
 Sarmiento was recalled on 1 January 2024.

 On 3 January 2024, Sarmiento joined fellow Championship side Ipswich Town on loan until the end of the season.

 2024–25: Loan to Burnley

 On 30 August 2024, Sarmiento joined EFL Championship side Burnley on a one-year loan deal.

+2025–26: Loans to Cremonese and Middlesbrough

+On 1 September 2025, Sarmiento joined Serie A side Cremonese on a one-year loan deal.
+However the loan deal was cut short and subsequently on 27 January 2026, Sarmiento joined EFL Championship side Middlesbrough on a 6-month loan deal, with an obligation to buy, subject to terms of the agreement been met.

+Middlesbrough

+On 28 May 2026 it was announced that Middlesbrough will permanently sign Sarmiento when the transfer window reopens, due to the obligation to buy clause in his loan contract.